“The rise and fall of hormones during a woman’s menstrual cycle have a profound impact on performance.”

 [Exercise Physiologist, Dr Stacy Sims, New Zealand].

 I’ve been teaching sport and exercise science students about the effect of over-training on female hormones for decades.
-Unfortunately, knowledge about the Female Athlete Triad [the term used to describe the interrelationship between menstrual dysfunction, low energy availability (with or without an eating disorder), and decreased bone mineral density] is not well understood by coaches of female athletes.
-But for young female athletes, it’s understanding the detrimental effects of their hormonal cycle on performance, is the difference between winning and losing, making PB’s or not.
-Unfortunately, this gets overlooked in women’s sports and fitness by Coaches, Trainers and the Athletes themselves.
+Knowledge about the Female Athlete Triad [the term used to describe the interrelationship between menstrual dysfunction, low energy availability (with or without an eating disorder), and decreased bone mineral density], is not well understood by many coaches of female athletes, nor of female exercisers who are chasing weight loss through doing lots of exercise.
+But for women, whether they are athletes or not, understanding the detrimental effects of their exercise on their menstrual cycle and how this can affect their performance, especially as they transition from peri-menopause into menopause, matters.
+This knowledge may well be the difference between winning and losing, managing weight in menopause, or preventing bone injuries and fractures or not.

-The role of exercise and how it fits into our hormonal cycle is just as important for non-athletes as it is for athletes.
+The role of exercise and how it fits into our menstrual cycle as we arrive in peri-menopause is just as important for non-athletes as it is for athletes.

-I’m always mentioning to women attending my live events, that we are the first generation of women to go into menopause in the context of all the information that comes out of the modern fitness and sporting industries, but too often, this is based on male research and/or young athletes.
-That’s why Stacey’s research is so important.
+I’m always mentioning to women attending my live seminar, (now available ONLINE for you), that we are the first generation of women to go into peri-menopause and menopause in the context of advice from the modern fitness and sporting industries.
+Too often however, this is based on male research and/or young athletes.
+That’s why hormonal-health research specific to females in their menopause transition is important.
+With numerous hormones (not just oestrogen and progesterone) changing as we move into our post-menopause years, this affects many other structures and organs around our body, especially our muscles, heart, joints and bones – all structures which are affected by exercise.

-Her research takes females on a journey through their menstrual cycle and how to adapt aerobic and anaerobic conditioning to each phase of the menstrual cycle.
-It’s ground-breaking stuff, as is the work of Personal Trainer and Titleist Women’s Golf Master Trainer and Educator, Janet Alexander, in America.
+Dr Sim’s research takes females on a journey through their menstrual cycle and how to adapt aerobic and anaerobic conditioning to each phase of the menstrual cycle.
+It’s ground-breaking stuff, as is the work of Personal Trainer and Titleist Women’s Golf Master Trainer and Educator, Janet Alexander, a New Zealander living in America.
 I’ve known Janet for decades and her work acknowledges the different body-types of female athletes and the need to take this into consideration too.
 As she says,

 “There are two types of females – type I and type II.
 Type I females have high oestrogen levels and are typically, shorter in stature, bigger breasted, and early developers.”
 Alexander goes on to describe Type II as having “lower oestrogen levels and are the opposite of type I in terms of appearance: long, skinny, small breasted, late developers.”

-Training-wise, reports Janet, type I females function better during weeks 2 and 3 of their cycle (with week 1 being the start of the period) around ovulation time.
-Type II females function better during weeks 1 and 4 of their cycles.
-The other thing that she mentions, is that during a female’s period, their ligaments become more lax and they are often relatively more mobile in their joints, so any exercise selection needs to promote stability and control during this time too.
-Interestingly, it’s the same for women in peri-menopause too.
+Training-wise, states Janet, Type I females (bigger framed) function better during weeks 2 and 3 of their cycle around ovulation time (with week 1 being the start of the period) .
+Type II females (leaner and taller), function better during weeks 1 and 4 of their cycles.
+As Janet reiterates, during a female’s period, their ligaments become more lax and they are often relatively more mobile in their joints, so any exercise selection needs to promote stability and control during this time.
+Interestingly, it’s the same for women in peri-menopause and with oestrogen levels declining, this is a vulnerable time when women experience more injuries, especially in their joints, tendons and ligaments.
+I’ve written about this in previous posts (READ MORE HERE).

-Peri-menopause is the time, usually in your mid-to-late 40’s that your oestrogen and progesterone levels are declining and your body is shifting physiologically into menopause and your ageing.
-And yes, it can go on for years.
+Peri-menopause is the time, usually in your mid-to-late 40’s, that your oestrogen and progesterone levels are declining and your body is shifting physiologically into menopause and your reproductive ageing.

-I had two questions when I began to understand that in peri-menopause and menopause, we have to be careful about the type of exercise to do.
+I had two questions when I began to understand that in peri-menopause and menopause, we have to be careful about exercise:

-- How can we use this research to improve our exercise performance and recovery in menopause?
+- How can we use emerging hormonal-health and exercise research to improve our exercise performance and recovery in peri-menopause?

-- How should we exercise to suit our changing cycles during peri-menopause when for many women their periods come and go irregularly as oestrogen and progesterone decline?
+- What type of exercise is better suited to our menstrual cycles during peri-menopause when for many women their periods come and go irregularly as oestrogen and progesterone decline?

 It’s little wonder that physical activity participation research from Professor Wendy Brown and her team in Australia, shows that mid-life women are the highest demographic to stop exercise participation.
 Some of this is attributed to ‘lack of time’ which has followed many of us for decades and some of it relates to the messages that prevail in fitness environments with workouts that are too hard on our heart, joints and muscles as we navigate the symptom chaos that can accumulate during the change of life.

 “If you aren’t sleeping, then our stress hormone called cortisol remains high, and therefore, you cannot recover overnight from all the higher intensity activity.
-As well, oestrogen receptors are in joints, so a low oestrogen hormonal environment makes women more susceptible to injuries.
-You can easily end up exhausted and injured.”
+As well, we have oestrogen receptors in our joints, so a low oestrogen hormonal environment makes women more susceptible to injuries, especially knee and foot injuries such as plantar fasciitis.”

 Your menstrual cycle is typically divided into 3 phases: